Find Trade Colleges

 6% Freshmen Loans

-There are 1,543 full-time undergraduates at Three Rivers College, and 2,759 students altogether.
+The total student population at Three Rivers College is 2,759, which includes 1,543 full-time undergraduates.
 The school has a student-to-faculty ratio of 20 to 1.

 Approximately 6% of the students who attend this school take out loans.
 The typical student loan amount is $4,269 a year.
-The student loan default rate of 5.6% means most graduates are not struggling to pay off their loans.
+Three Rivers College has a 5.6% student default rate.
+This is excellent when you compare it to the national rate of 10.8%.

 Students who graduate from Three Rivers College with a bachelor’s degree make an average of $25,914 during the early years of their career after graduation.